 Accounts receivable and other receivables: Accounts receivable and other receivables consist primarily of tenant and credit card receivables and other receivables stated at net realizable value.
 Accounts receivable are reduced by an allowance for the amount that may become uncollectible in the future.
 The allowance for doubtful accounts is reviewed periodically for adequacy by reviewing such factors as the credit quality of tenants, delinquency in payment, historical trends and current economic conditions.
-Accounts receivable as of December 31, 2018 is presented net of an allowance for doubtful accounts of \$202,113.
+Accounts receivable as of December 31, 2019 and 2018, are presented net of an allowance for doubtful accounts of \$22,364 and \$202,113, respectively.

 Contributions receivable, net: Contributions receivable include unconditional promises to give and are recognized in the period received by the Foundation.
-Conditional promises to give are not recognized until the conditions on which they depend are substantially met.
-Transfers of assets under conditional promises, which are received by the Foundation prior to fulfilling these conditions, are recorded as a liability (i.e., deferred revenue) until the conditions are substantially met.
+Conditional promises to give, which contain both donor-imposed conditions that represent a barrier that must be overcome and a right of return, are recognized when the condition or conditions on which they depend are met.
+Transfers of assets under conditional promises, which are received by the Foundation prior to fulfilling these conditions, are recorded as a liability (i.e., deferred revenue) until the conditions are met.

 Contributions to be received after one year are recorded at the present value of their estimated future cash flows using a discount rate which is commensurate with the risks involved.
 Amortization of the discount is recorded as additional contribution revenue in the same net asset class and fund as the original contribution.
-An allowance is made for uncollectible contributions based upon management's judgment and analysis of the creditworthiness of the donors, past collection experience, and other relevant factors.
+An allowance is made for uncollectible contributions based upon management's judgment and analysis of the creditworthiness of the donors, past collection experience and other relevant factors.
 As a result of this analysis, management has determined that no allowance is necessary (see Note 2).

 Notes receivable: Notes receivable are carried at cost (face value) net of an allowance for loan losses.
 Generally, loans are placed on a nonaccrual basis when interest is considered uncollectible, unless the loan is well collateralized and/or collection is certain.
 Payments received on nonaccrual loans are applied first to interest and then principal.
 Once principal and interest are current, the debt instrument is placed back on accrual.
 Management uses all available information, including financial status of borrower and history of payments, to determine the need for an allowance on notes receivable.
-As a result of this analysis, management has determined that no allowance is necessary as of December 31, 2018 (see Note 3).
+For the years ended December 31, 2019 and 2018 management has determined that no allowance is necessary (see Note 3).

 Investments: Substantially all investments for the Foundation are in cash equivalent funds, securities and investments in oil and gas interests managed by various investment managers and trustees.
-The majority of investments are combined into four common investment pools (Legacy portfolio, Managed portfolio, 60/40 Index portfolio, and Money Market portfolio) and invested on the basis of a total return policy to provide income and to improve opportunities to realize appreciation in investment values (see Note 4).
+The majority of investments are combined into four common investment pools (Legacy portfolio, Managed portfolio, 60/40 Index portfolio and Money Market portfolio) and invested on the basis of a total return policy to provide income and to improve opportunities to realize appreciation in investment values (see Note 4).